 PFI (Private Finance Initiative) is a UK-based procurement method involving collaboration between public government bodies and private companies, whereby private sector businesses finance, build and (in some cases) operate infrastructure or services and provide facilities management through long term concession agreements.
 These agreements transfer substantial risks to the private sector in return for payments over the concession life (usually at least 25 years).
 Payment is only made if services are delivered according to the requirements of the PFI agreement.

 Planned Preventative Maintenance.
-Maintenance that is performed routinely in order to prevent equipment failure and optimize the life of assets.
+Maintenance that is performed routinely in order to prevent equipment failure and optimise the life of assets.

 PPP (Public-Private Partnership) is a procurement method involving collaboration between public government bodies and private companies, whereby private sector businesses finance, build and (in some cases) operate infrastructure or services and provide facilities management through long term concession agreements.
 These agreements transfer substantial risks to the private sector in return for payments over the concession life (usually at least 25 years).
 Payment is only made if services are delivered according to the requirements of the PPP agreement.

 The main contractual document in respect of a PPP which requires signature by the authority and project company at financial close.

 A Public-Private Partnership (also known as PPP or P3) is a contractual collaboration between public government bodies and private companies to finance, build, and (in some cases) operate or maintain on an ongoing basis an infrastructure or services project.
 PPPs have been in the development of a wide variety of buildings and infrastructure (including hospitals, schools, roads, rail and judiciary facilities) as well as services (such as water, healthcare and vaccination programmes).

 Quick Response Code.
 A type of 2D electronic bar code that is used to provide easy access to information (such as asset information) through a Smartphone.